 The AIPAC investigation of the Bush years was not about withholding needed Intel from Israel, but its pilfering our decommissioned nuclear weapons stockpiles with the help of insiders.
 Veterans Today’s Gwenyth Todd wore a wire for two years in the Bush Whitehouse, not only when she had lunch with AIPAC but when she went back to the office.

 Sadly, things that the Pentagon won’t give Tel Aviv, they just go to the powerful appropriations committee heads to get it for them, as they have the top clearances.
 None of this illegally collected information can ever be used in a court for prosecution, but it can be used in other ways if someone wanted to tip the balance.

 These agencies are well aware of who approves their budgets, and the Congressmen know the community might be aware of things like the irregularities they engage in while on their recess junkets, traveling around the world where their bags are not searched, and where they are able to safely move things around that others cannot.
 Both sides like to be forgiven their sins.\

 To date, no one has wanted to upset this balance.
 But one reckless person could do it.
 And if it ever started to unravel, no one would know where it could stop.
 What Trump did to make everyone so unhappy this weekend was to present himself as the person who could do that.
 He made himself a target of entities that have a long history of survival, and a deep bench of talent, which Trump does not.

-Posted by Jim W. Dean, Managing Editor on March 10, 2017, With 713 Reads Filed under Investigations.
+Posted by Jim W. Dean, Managing Editor on March 10, 2017, With 717 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.